bitcointranscripts/bitcointranscripts/bitcoin-explained/rsk-federated-sidechains-and-powpeg.md

 So how to get it out.
 Right now, the way to get it out is you send, while these coins, while the RBTC are on RSK, the coins in the multisig cannot move or shouldn't move.
 You know, the companies that are controlling this multisig should not move the coins until the RBTC are sent back to the smart contracts.
-And at this point, these companies know, okay, Now these coins are locked in the smart contracts.
+And at this point, these companies know, okay.
+Now these coins are locked in the smart contracts.
-Now we're going to release them from Nomalty6.
+Now we're going to release them from the multisig.
 So then they're sent back to whoever wants the coins on Bitcoin's main chain.

 Speaker 1: 00:10:41